The stellar population of Sco OB2 revealed by Gaia DR2 data: Three-dimensional structure

+The diffuse { populations} present projected spatial distributions (right column of Fig.~\ref{xyz-diffuse-compact}) which are { rather} unlike those of compact groups.
+They are on average { slightly} closer to us than the compact groups { (median distance for compact groups, excluding IC~2602: 155~pc; for diffuse populations: 143~pc).} { The diffuse populations, which were selected essentially based on their 3-d kinematics, have also different distributions in space among themselves.
+D1 and D2a lie at markedly different average distances, although there is some physical mutual overlap between them.
+Fig.~\ref{xyz-diffuse-compact} shows that D1 also possesses spatial substructures, which were also suggested by our kinematical analysis using method~B. The USC-D2 diffuse population in USC shows the highest degrees of spatial complexity and substructures, not an unexpected result since it bears many similarities to the compact USC populations both in kinematics (Sect.~\ref{diff-usc}) and CAMD (Sect.~\ref{ages}). }

-The diffuse groups 8-11 present projected spatial distributions (right column of Fig.~\ref{xyz-diffuse-compact}) which are totally unlike those of compact groups.
-They are on average closer to us than the compact groups and we again find that they are diffuse in space as they are in the PM plane.
-The average ratio of distances between the diffuse and compact groups is much less than a factor of two, however, and cannot be the only explanation of the more diffuse distribution of groups~8-11 in the PM plane, compared to groups~1-7.
-We discussed in the previous sections evidence that the diffuse populations in Sco~OB2 are older than the compact ones: therefore, Fig.~\ref{xyz-diffuse-compact} also suggests that star formation in Sco~OB2 started in regions closer to the Sun, and then continued towards regions further away like USC, in general agreement with literature results.
+We discussed in the previous section evidence that { most of the} diffuse populations in Sco~OB2 are older than the compact ones { in Lupus and USC}: therefore, Fig.~\ref{xyz-diffuse-compact} also suggests that star formation in Sco~OB2 started in regions closer to the Sun, and then continued towards regions further away like USC, in general agreement with literature results.